evanbowman/EBL/README.md

 # EB LISP

 ## Introduction
 EBL is a LISP dialect, inspired by Scheme and Clojure.
 Easily embeddable as a scripting language for C++, the environment also supports an interactive top level.
 EBL compiles fast, to efficient (but not yet optimized) bytecode.
-The GC uses a mark-compact algorithm, but the collector is modular and you can override it with your own (in C++).
-EBL supports first class lexical closures.

-This particular lisp dialect enables efficient tail recursion through the `recur` special form (like clojure).
-I prefer a `recur` keyword to automatic TCO for a number of reasons, foremost that it's explicit and allows recursion in anonomous lambdas.

-Mutability: data itself (numbers, lists, strings, etc.) is immutable, but you can rebind new data to certain variables.
+In terms of mutability, data itself (numbers, lists, strings, etc.) is immutable, but you can rebind new data to certain variables.
 Variables defined with `def` or `let` are immutable, but you can use `def-mut` or `let-mut` to create mutable bindings.
+The language intentionally does not support automatic tail call optimization for a number of reasons, but still enables space-efficient manual optimization with the `recur` special form.

+#### Implementation status
+- [x] First-class functions and closures
+- [x] Compacting GC
+- [x] Bytecode VM
+- [x] Unicode Chars, and Strings, and Identifiers
+- [x] Complex numbers
+- [x] Eval
+- [x] Basic File I/O
+- [x] Namespaces
+- [x] Docstrings
+- [ ] Filesystem Library
+- [ ] Network Library
+- [ ] Variadic Functions

 #### Builtin unicode
 ```scheme